Simarouba amara: Materials

 Simarouba amara is used locally for producing paper, furniture, plywood and matches and is also used in construction.
 It is also grown in plantations, as its bright and lightweight timber is highly sought after in European markets for use in making fine furniture and veneers.
 The wood dries rapidly and is easy to work with normal tools.
 It is creamy white to light yellow in colour, with a coarse texture and a straight grain.
 It has to be treated to prevent fungi, wood borers and termites from eating it.
 The heartwood has a density of 0.35–0.45 g/cm^{3}.
 It has been noted to be one of the best species for timber that can be grown in the Peruvian Amazon, along with Cedrelinga catenaeformis, due to its rapid growth characteristics.
 The Worldwide Fund for Nature recommend that consumers ensure S. amara timber is certified by the Forest Stewardship Council so that they do not contribute to deforestation.
 Wood shavings of S. amara have been used in animal bedding leading to the poisoning of horses and dogs.

-Medical
+Herbal medicine

-The leaves and bark of S. amara have been used as an herbal medicine to treat dysentery, diarrhea, malaria and other illnesses in areas where it grows.
+According to the Oxford University Virtual Field Herbarium, the leaves and bark of S. amara have been used as an herbal medicine to treat dysentery, diarrhea, malaria and other illnesses in areas where it grows.
+WebMD say that there is "no good scientific evidence to support its use".
 In 1713, it was exported to France where it was used to treat dysentery, being an effective treatment during epidemics between 1718 and 1725.
-In 1918 its effectiveness was validated by a study where soldiers in a military hospital were given a tea made of the bark to treat amoebic dysentery.
-In a 1944 study, the Merck Institute found it was 92% effective at treating intestinal amoebiasis in humans.
-During the 1990s, scientists demonstrated it could kill the most common cause of dysentery, Entamoeba histolytica, and species of Salmonella and Shigella bacteria that cause diarrhea.
-A greater amount of evidence is required to prove the efficacy of Simarouba.

 The main biologically active compounds found in S. amara are the quassinoids, a group of triterpenes including ailanthinone, glaucarubinone, and holacanthone.
 These have been reported to kill protozoa, amoeba, Plasmodium (the cause of malaria).
 The antimalarial properties were first investigated by scientists in 1947; they found that in chickens, 1 mg of bark extract per 1 kg of body weight had strong antimalarial activity.
-In 1997 a patent was filed in the United States for using an extract in a skin care product.
-Simarouba amara is not to be confused with Simarouba glauca, which is known as Lakshmi Taru in India.